 Research studies on suspected environmental factors, e.g. blue-green algae, clusters on coasts, heavy metals, exercise etc have all proved false once put through full scientific rigour.

 2) Genetic studies hold the key

 What we are learning from genetics is changing year by year.
 Crucially the human genome, of which only 1% codes for proteins, is more complex than we ever believed.
 The other 99% of the genome is believed to take part in regulating the 1% that codes for proteins.

 So please ignore “wonder” cures, vitamin claims etc. etc.

 Evidence is vital, and this is SCIENCE.

 Now, here in 2019, there are several “Experiments” with stem cell direct therapies going on around the globe, and typically these are all private biotech companies.
 This means that they have proprietary processes, and real peer review of techniques and scientific foundation for potential effectiveness is impossible.
 Such work is funded by “the market”, and venture capitalists.
 Highly thought of Scientific organisations, like the MND Association in the UK use strict peer review to allocate research and clinical trial funds.
 If you examine the list of research funded currently by the MND Association (and others around the globe) you will NOT find ONE example of stem cell therapy.
-However, using stem cells to carry out pre-clinical research is funded in many cases.
-You can make your own assumption about why this is, but the MND Association processes are respected and use solid scientific approaches.
+However, quite rightly, using stem cells to carry out pre-clinical research is funded in many cases.

 Unfortunately, because of the apparent slow progress, it is no surprise that patients go to unproven hospitals, spending vast amounts of money.
 In addition the leading organisations such as the MND Association and ALSA in the USA often face unjustified criticism when not supporting certain therapies or hopes.